Spin density matrix of baryon-antibaryon pairs in electron-positron annihilation with $P$ and $CP$ violation including electron mass: Abstract

 \section{Abstract}

 \rule{0ex}{3ex}

-The spin density matrix for octet baryon-antibaryon pairs produced in electron-positron annihilation is unambiguously given within the one-photon exchange in the centre-of-mass frame.
-Both the parity ($P$) and combined parity and charge-conjugation ($CP$) violation effects in the intermediate photon coupling to the baryon pairs are simultaneously considered.
-The electron mass is explicitly included in the general formulae presented in this paper.
-The whole framework is build upon the spin projection operator.
+In the center-of-mass frame, the spin density matrix for octet baryon-antibaryon pairs produced in polarized electron-positron annihilation is unambiguously determined within the one-photon-exchange approximation.
+The formalism simultaneously incorporates parity ($P$) and combined parity-charge conjugation ($CP$) violation arising from the coupling of the intermediate virtual photon to the baryon pair.
+The finite electron mass is explicitly accounted for as a correction to these $P$ and $CP$ violating effects.
+Built on the spin projection operator, the derived full and compact spin density matrix provides a natural starting point for evaluating other quantities of physical interest --- particularly angular distributions of sequential decays and the quantum entanglement of hyperon pairs.